seanox/aspect-js/README.md

   supports: condition, custom tags, events, filter, interval, iterate, rendering, resources messages, validation, ...
 - Markup hardening
-  Hardening makes it difficult to manipulate the attributes in the markup.
+  hardening makes it difficult to manipulate the attributes in the markup
-  Non-visible markup fragments and components are removed from the DOM and only inserted again when used.
+  Non-visible components are removed from the DOM and only reinserted when used
 - Model View Controller
   supports: events, virtual paths, sitemap, permission concept, ...
 - Resource Bundle / Resource Messages